resurfaceio/network-sniffer/README.md

 #### Building the image
 - Clone this repo
 - `cd` into the directory where you cloned it
-- Run `docker build -t resurface:gor -f Dockerfile.sidecar .`
+- Run `docker build -t goreplay:resurface -f Dockerfile.sidecar .`

 #### Running the containers
 - Build the image